Supervisors: Prof Tracy Lawson (University of Essex), Dr Andrew Simkin (NIAB EMR), Dr Mark Else (NIAB EMR)

 The studentship will provide advanced training in crop physiology, photosynthetic adaptation, assessments of fruit quality, growth analysis and use of IRGAs and chlorophyll fluorescence as well as experimental design and statistical analysis.
 You will work in a supportive group composed of molecular biologists, biochemists and plant physiologists.

-Anyone interested should contact firstname.lastname@example.org for the application form and return the form to email@example.com citing the reference before the deadline of 28th February 2020.
+Anyone interested should return the application and equal opportunities forms to email@example.com citing the reference before the deadline of 28th February 2020.
 For this specific studentship, we may consider other students not eligible for Research Council funding; however, the candidate must be able to pay additional tuition fees charged by the University of Essex.

 Contact Dr Mark Else (firstname.lastname@example.org) for an informal discussion.